Develop your portfolio with access to design tools and expertise at Penn.

 Program Dates & Instruction Time:

-The program runs from May 15-26th, 2023.
-Instruction time takes place from 10am-4pm Monday-Friday and includes after hours and weekend access to the Studio to complete work outside of class time.
+The program runs from January 8-12th, 2024.
+Instruction time takes place from 10am-4pm Monday-Friday and includes after hours access to the Studio to complete work outside of class time.
 The Studio is staffed by Studio Technicians (graduate product design students) outside of class time who are highly skilled and knowledgeable.
-After hours access is tentatively scheduled until 8pm on weekdays and 12-7pm on weekends.
+After hours access is tentatively scheduled until 8pm on weekdays.

 Tuition + Materials: